Childhood

 Lesley and his new daughter Hailey provided the ultimate inspiration to push forward.
 His injury—even the circumstances of his marriage and new family were clear signs that something had to change, and so he put all his focus and faith in making it in the literary world.
 Lesley's day job was in the healthcare field, and she was trained and quite accustomed to dealing with severe injuries, they both found it no coincidence.
 It had become abundantly clear he was meant to write.
 Since then, he has revamped the Awakening, complete with a new title, "First of the Fallen", designed the covers, website, formatting and marketing strategy himself, and simultaneously written two other books to completion.

 Steven continues to push relentlessly toward his goals.
 With the love of his family and support of his loyal fans, the ongoing battle for publication rages on with no clear end in sight—a constant distraction, pulling the attention from his work.
-When he isn't hard at work writing, the author doubles as a freelance paranormal researcher and respected demonologist in the field, as well as a practicing photographer.
+When he isn't hard at work writing, the author doubles as a freelance paranormal researcher and respected demonologist in the field, as well as a practicing photographer and musical performer.
 He has since solved the mystery of his childhood trauma, and is devoted to helping others with similar problems fight against a darkness few could possible comprehend.
 He has performed the rituals of the Roman Rites on several occasions, and instructed others on how to protect themselves, bringing a unique investigative approach to the field of paranormal research.
-Mr. Nunes sincerely believes there is a core to every paranormal event, and getting to the bottom of these issues is the only clear path to salvation, and his own experiences with the demonic are no exception.
+Mr. Nunes sincerely believes there is a core to every paranormal event, and getting to the bottom of these issues is the only clear path to salvation, and his own experiences are no exception.
 Each case he takes on, the victims grant permission to share the details of said investigations, which he plans to write a full length book on his experiences as a demonologist, doubling as the world's first paranormal strategy guide ever released to the public.
 The collective works promises to shake his readers to the core, with the permission of countless clergy members, renown Vatican Exorcists, and foremost experts in the paranormal, and parapsychologists from around the globe.

 "If I had a dollar for every rejection letter, I could make a career out of rejection.
 This is not failure, but a demand for a higher personal standard, learning and adapting as I go.
 I have grown numb to insults, expecting the same fake sympathy from every agent and publisher I query, but I will never stop.
 I've sacrificed too much, devoted too much time—surrendered my dignity, and forfeited my own body for this.
 Writing is more than a career goal, but a lifelong passion.
 A bit of advice to my readers: if anyone knocks you down for following your dreams, let them wallow.
 Do not hate them for their narrow mind or lack of belief in your potential, but pity them.
 These type of people will never know anything beyond settling for the mundane."